 Value

-At $169.99 this pack is the second most expensive reviewed.
-All the crag packs we tested can get your climbing gear to the base of the cliff but only the Pipe Dream can fold out to create a comfortable seat.
+This pack is one of the most expensive we tested.
+All the crag packs in our review can get your climbing gear to the base of the cliff, but only the Pipe Dream can fold out to create a comfortable seat.
 If this feature is important to you, then the high price should be reasonable.

 Conclusion